 Bonded or Permanent Retainers

 If you’re familiar with retainers at all, it’s likely that it’s the Hawley that you know best.
-This piece of orthodontic equipment consists of an acrylic piece that fits the roof of the patient’s mouth.
-A heavy wire is attached to the retainer: This wire keeps the front six teeth in place.
-Sometimes, there is an additional piece of plastic/ acrylic over the wire that has been form-fitted to your teeth.
+This piece of equipment consists of an acrylic piece that fits the roof of the patient’s mouth.
+A heavy wire attached to the retainer keeps the front six teeth in place.
+Sometimes, there is an extra piece of plastic/acrylic over the wire.
+This is form-fitted to your teeth.
 Thus making the fit extra snug.

 This type of retainer is very hearty.
-Whereas a permanent retainer can start to wear out after three years and the Essix – more on this kind in a minute – can start to wear out after six months, this type of retainer is usually good to go for at least five years.
-And it has been known to last up to 10 years.
+A permanent retainer can start to wear out after three years.
+The Essix retainer, more on this kind below can wear out after six months.
+The Hawley retainer is usually good to go for at least five years.
+And, it has in some cases lasted up to 10 years.

 Your ortho should also give you a carrying case for this kind of retainer.
 It’ll help to keep your retainer clean and to protect it from harm when it’s not in your mouth.
-Finally, the carrying case will serve as a visual reminder: You are less likely to accidentally throw your retainer away if you put it in the case.
+Finally, the carrying case will serve as a visual reminder.
+You are less likely to throw your retainer away if you put it in the case.
 That is not always the case if you stow your retainer in a napkin to eat in a restaurant.

-The kind of retainer looks a bit like the Invisalign mouthpiece.
+This kind of retainer looks a bit like the Invisalign aligner.
 In that, it’s a clear plastic piece that you place onto your teeth.
-(If visions of a football player’s mouthpiece come to mind, you probably have a pretty good idea of what this type of retainer looks like.)
+Much like a mouth guard worn in sports like football or boxing.
+You have a pretty good idea of what this type of retainer looks like.)

-This type of retainer appeals to people who need to wear their retainer on a fairly regular basis – up to 22 hours a day – after their braces are removed.
-Because it is clear plastic, it is more difficult to see and therefore, less visually obtrusive than a retainer with a fitted metal piece.
+The Essix retainer appeals to people who need to wear their retainer on a regular basis.
+Up to 22 hours a day, after their treatment concludes.
+Because it is clear plastic, it is more difficult to see and less obtrusive than a retainer with a fitted metal piece.